Description of the boat

 - Combination galley and crew's quarters aft of the forward cockpit.

 - Originally designed with open bridge and powered by Chrysler Royal 3 cylinder marine engine.

 In 1935 Ford sold the Marlin to Schenley Distillers.
 When World War II erupted, the Coast Guard drafted Marlin into coastal patrol service.
 After a complete overhaul following her discharge at the end of the war, Marlin was purchased by the Yellow Cab Company of Cambridge, Massachusetts and was at the disposal of the late Governor Paul Dever.

 In 1952, Joseph P. Kennedy purchased her.
-John F. Kennedy used Marlin for important meetings with his cabinet while President.
-It was aboard the Marlin that the president conferred with his military advisor General Maxwell Taylor, Secretary of State Dean Rusk, and Secretary of Defense Robert McNamara about Nikita Khrushchev's increase in arms spending and latest threats against West Berlin.
-JFK was on Marlin the August afternoon in 1961 ready to sail out with his family when the message from Moscow was brought to him that the Berlin Wall was being erected.
+John F. Kennedy used the Marlin for important meetings with his cabinet while President.
+It was aboard the Marlin that the President conferred with his military advisor General Maxwell Taylor, Secretary of State Dean Rusk, and Secretary of Defense Robert McNamara about Nikita Khrushchev's increase in arms spending and latest threats against West Berlin.
+President Kennedy was also on the Marlin in August 1961, ready to set sail with his family, when he received Moscow's message that the Berlin Wall was being erected.

-When Marlin was about 32 years old, she received a new mahogany bottom and twin Chrysler V-8 engines.
-Fresh paint revived her appearance.
-Over the years Marlin carried a long list of passengers that ranged from prominent figures in the government to members of the ever-expanding Kennedy clan.
-Marlin's life with the Kennedys came to an end in 1970 when the family donated her to a Florida university which sold her in a closed bid auction.
-As of 2005, the boat was in the hands of Italian fashion magnate Diego Della Valle.
+When the Marlin was about 32 years old, she received a new mahogany bottom, twin Chrysler V-8 engines, and a fresh coat of paint.
+Over the years the Marlin carried many passengers ranging from prominent figures in the government to members of the ever-expanding Kennedy clan.
+The boat's life with the Kennedys came to an end in 1970 when the family donated her to a Florida university, which sold her in a closed bid auction.
+As of 2005, the boat was owned by Italian fashion magnate Diego Della Valle.